nham/wabbo/entries/2015-07-02-basics-markov-chains.md

 $$\mathbb{P}(X_{t+1} = j | X_t = i) = \mathbb{P}(X_1 = j | X_0 = i)$$

-To make this condition more vivid, consider defining the matrix $P_t$ by
+To make this condition more vivid, consider defining the matrix $P_t$ by setting the $(i, j)$-th cell to be:

 $$(P_t)_{ij} := \mathbb{P}(X_{t+1} = j | X_t = i)$$

 $P_t$ can be considered the **transition matrix at time $t$** of the Markov chain.
-Then the $(i, j)$-th cell in $P_t$ gives the probability of the Markov chain that is in state $i$ at time $t$ to move to state $j$ at time $t+1$.
+Note that $(P_t)_{ij}$ gives the probability of the Markov chain that is in state $i$ at time $t$ to move to state $j$ at time $t+1$.

 Note that all the entries in a transition matrix are nonnegative.
 You can also easily confirm that each row in a transition matrix sums to $1$.
+This means each row in the matrix can be thought of as probability distribution (probability mass function) on all possible next states.

-Homogeneous Markov chains are exactly the Markov chains that have a single transition matrix used for all time.
+With this notion of a transition matrix in hand, we can understand homogeneous Markov chains as precisely the Markov chains that have a single transition matrix used for all time.
 As a result, homogeneous chains are fairly easy to analyze:

 **Theorem:** For any homogeneous Markov chain $(X_t)_{t \geq 0}$, the joint distribution of all state variables is completely determined by the initial distribution $P_0$ on the set of states $S$ and the transition matrix $P$.